imransilvake/Takeaway-Challenge/README.md

 - Use of Firebase Real-time Database to create a single and multi-player game
 - Use of Redux with Redux-Thunk Middleware to fetch data from the firebase api
-- Add support for Internationalization (i18n)
+- Provide clean and responsive layout

 <p align="center">
 <img src="preview.png" width="60%">